kubermatic/kubermatic/docs/proposals/improve-addons.md

 The current implementation of Addons has some flaws that make the usage and maintenance of Addons cumbersome for cluster administrators:

 - To add “Custom Addons” the cluster-admin needs to bundle manifests and templates for these Addons in a Docker image that is based on the official addon-manifest docker image by Kubermatic.
+- Some addons are directly shipped with Kubermatic Code, while others are hosted separately (see #5499)
 - It’s currently only possible to deploy multiple instances of the same Addon when using a workaround
 - Addons are strictly tied to KKP versions due to the composition logic of the manifest image tag; for any provided manifest image the tag gets overwritten with `:<KKP VERSION>\[-CUSTOM SUFFIX\]`
 - Mandatory core components of user clusters are named “Default Addons” which implies that these can be deleted by Cluster Admins